openjdk/jdk/src/jdk.jartool/share/man/jar.md

 :   Prints the program version.

 ## Integrity of a jar Archive
-As a jar archive is based on ZIP format, it is possible to manufacture a jar archive using tools other than the `jar` command.
-The `--validate` options checks a jar archive for some integrity
+As a jar archive is based on ZIP format, it is possible to create a jar archive using tools other than the `jar` command.
+The `--validate` option performs the following integrity checks:
-straights:

--   Entries in the centrail directory should be consistent with the local file headers.
--   Same names entry should only have one copy.
-Duplicated entries in a jar file could lead to override desired content.
--   Entries names should be valid.
-An entry name should not:
+- That there are no duplicate Zip Entry file names
+- Verify that the Zip Entry file name:
+    - is not an absolute path
+    - the file name is not '.' or '..'
-    - contain a drive or device letter,
+    - does not contain a backslash, '\\'
-    - contain a leading slash
+    - does not contain a drive letter
-    - contain backwards slashes '\'
-    - have any name element is "." or ".."
+    - path element does not include '.' or '..
 - The API exported by a multi-release jar archive is consistent across all different release versions.

+The jar tool will return a status code of 0 if there were no integrity issues encountered and a status code of 1 an issue was found.
+When an integrity issue is reported, it will often require that the jar file is re-created by the original source of the jar file.

+Check with the developer to ensure the jar archive integrity when warnings observed after using the `--validate` option.

 ## Examples of jar Command Syntax